 So why did the Supreme Being want Isaiah to harden the hearts of the people?
-Because in such a state, they cannot perceive the Supreme Being.
-They are not able to enter into their innate relationship with the Supreme Being.
+Because in such a state, we cannot perceive the Supreme Being.
+In this state, we are unable to enter into our innate relationship with the Supreme Being.

-This is because they want to avoid God.
-They want to enjoy life independently.
-They don't want to serve someone else.
-They want to serve themselves.
+This occurs should we want to avoid God.
+It occurs when we want to enjoy life independently.
+When we don't want to serve someone else but want to be served.
 This is why God says above, "until the LORD has sent everyone far away."
-Some want to get away from God.
-So He helps make that happen for them.
+Should we want to get away from God, He helps make that happen.

-In such a state, they don't want to perceive the Supreme Being.
-So God simply accommodates that desire by hardening a person's heart so they won't hear the teachings of God's representative.
-Even if they are right there hearing them or reading them later.
+In such a state, we don't want to perceive the Supreme Being.
+So God simply accommodates that desire by hardening our hearts so we won't hear the teachings of His messengers.

-Consider for example, children sitting in class.
-The teacher is talking, but some of the children aren't listening, because they are focused upon what they will be doing after class is over.
+Consider, for example, children sitting in class.
+The teacher is talking, but some of the children aren't listening because they are focused on what they will be doing after class is over.
 They are thinking about their baseball game or their new toy.
 While they are thinking about all this, will they hear what the teacher is saying?
 Certainly not.
-They might be sitting right there and seemingly listening, but their mind and consciousness is somewhere else.
+They might be sitting right there and seemingly listening, but their mind and consciousness are somewhere else.

 This is similar to what Jesus is referring to.
-Many of those who came to hear Jesus speak were more interested in having some of their body's ailments healed.
-Or they were interested in the spectacle, so they could talk about it later.
+Many of those who came to hear Jesus speak were more interested in having some of their bodies' ailments healed.
+Or they were interested in the spectacle so they could talk about it later.
 They weren't interested in what Jesus was trying to teach them.